-Riverside, an acute care hospital in Nassawadox, Virginia, was designated as a sole community hospital ("SCH") during the fiscal year at issue.
-The Medicare contractor assigned to Riverside for this appeal is Palmetto GBA ("Medicare Contractor").
-Riverside requested a VDA payment of \$206,031 for FY 2013 to compensate it for a decrease in inpatient discharges during FY 2013.
-The Medicare Contractor found that Riverside's was not eligible for an additional lump sum VDA payment because "the Provider's inpatient prospective payment system (IPPS) payments for its operating costs exceeded the Provider's allowable inpatient fixed and semi-fixed operating costs."
-Riverside timely appealed the Medicare Contractor's final decision and met all jurisdictional requirements for a hearing before the Board.
+Mercy, an acute care hospital located in Roseburg, Oregon, was designated as a sole community hospital ("SCH") during the fiscal year at issue.
+The Medicare contractor assigned to Mercy for this appeal is Novitas Solutions, Inc. ("Medicare Contractor").

+Mercy requested a VDA payment of \$4,875,488 to compensate it for a decrease in inpatient discharges during FY 2010.
+On February 9, 2016, the Medicare Contractor found that Mercy was not eligible for an additional lump sum VDA payment because "the Provider's inpatient prospective payment system ("IPPS") payments for its operating costs exceeded the Provider's allowable inpatient fixed and semi-fixed operating costs."
+On March 30, 2016, Mercy requested a reconsideration of the Medicare Contractor's initial denial.
+On April 28, 2016, the Medicare Contractor's final decision and met all jurisdictional requirements for a hearing before the Board.

-The Board approved the parties' request for a record hearing on April 4, 2022.
-Riverside was represented by Ronald Rybar of The Rybar Group, Inc. The Medicare Contractor was represented by Wilson C. Leong of Federal Specialized Services.
+The Board approved the parties' request for a record hearing on March 11, 2022.
+Mercy was represented by Richard S. Reid of The Rybar Group, Inc. The Medicare Contractor was represented by Scott Berends, Esq. of Federal Specialized Services.